An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

-where the integration with respect to the state vector is to be understood in the Lebesgue sense and is essentially taken over the common support of the two densities.
+where the integration with respect to the state vector is to be understood in the Lebesgue sense\footnote{We implicitly assume in \eqref{eq:relativeentropy} that $p$ and $q$ are the PDFs of two probability distributions, $\pp$ and $\mathbb{Q}$, respectively, with $\pp\ll\mathbb{Q}$ (i.e., $\pp$ is dominated by $\mathbb{Q}$), so the integration is taken over the support of $q$, where both $\pp$ and $\mathbb{Q}$ are dominated by the Lebesgue measure.}.
 For our framework, we read $\mathcal{P}(p,q)$ as the information gain of $p$ from $q$, as in the information that has been gained by using the true density $p$ in lieu of the approximation $q$.
-The relative entropy enjoys the lucrative properties of nonnegativity and of invariancy under general nonlinear changes of state variables \cite{cai2002mathematical}.
-These properties, among others, allow the relative entropy to be widely utilized in assessing the information gain and quantifying model error, model sensitivity, predictability, and statistical response for stochastic CTNDSs \cite{tang2007predictability, teng2010initial, branicki2014quantifying, kleeman2002measuring, delsole2004predictability, delsole2005predictability, branicki2013nongaussian, branstator2010two, liu2016predictability, fang2023quantifying, andreou2024statistical}.
+The relative entropy enjoys the lucrative properties of non-negativity and of invariance under general nonlinear changes of state variables \cite{cai2002mathematical}.
+These properties, among others, allow the relative entropy to be widely utilized in assessing the information gain and quantifying model error, model sensitivity, predictability, and statistical response for stochastic CTNDSs \cite{branicki2014quantifying, kleeman2002measuring, delsole2004predictability, delsole2005predictability, branstator2010two, liu2016predictability, andreou2024statistical}.